 Other things I’m doing include trying to learn Chinese.
 I spend at least half an hour every day studying, using Rosetta Stone materials.
 A math teacher volunteered to tutor me because he wanted to practice speaking English.
-He comes on Wednesday nights to help me with pronunciation and pinyin, the writing system that uses the roman alphabet.
-I feel there is agency in learning Mandarin.
+He comes on Wednesday nights to help me with pronunciation and pinyin, the writing system that uses the Roman alphabet.
+I feel there is an agency in learning Mandarin.
 So I’m now—as always—a student as well as a teacher.

-At the moment, I feel as if I were in mile 13 of a marathon.
+At the moment, I feel as if I were at mile 13 of a marathon.
 There’s all this work, all this hardship I have endured and yet I gained some amazingly great things from the challenges I faced.
 I need to keep going, but I guess I’m pausing to look back at where I came from and forward to the adventures ahead.
 So, grateful for small accomplishments and awareness of how much more there is to do.

 I have no doubt that China is not for the faint of heart.
 But if you are willing to submerge yourself in the great unknown, there are promises of wonder which you could never have imagined.